pxlbrain-games/rottn/docs/api/client.config.md

 <h1 id="bossfight.client.config">bossfight.client.config</h1>

 Module that manages access to the clients configuration.
-Via *config.get* you get a singleton object that allows access to the config keys as attributes:
+With *config.get* provides as a singleton object that allows access to the config keys as attributes.
-`config.get.screen_mode['width'] = 1920`
 Use *load()* and *save()* to persist and restore config on/from disk.

 <h2 id="bossfight.client.config.get_default">get_default</h2>